 Exact population figures are unknown, but local populations in the low tens of thousands have been observed in certain regions such as China and Japan.
 Despite its wide range, this species is actually near threatened.
 The biggest threats to its survival are the depletion of prey, injury or death from net entanglements, and environmental pollution.
 Even though the United States has banned many harmful chemicals, pollution can still travel the world’s currents from other regions.
 Since this species occupies the top of the food chain, it is exposed to toxins that accumulate at lower levels.

-Like many dolphins, these animals feed almost exclusively on fish, squid, and to a lesser extent marine mammals like seals and sea lions.
-Some of the most common fish prey include yellowfin tuna, perch, salmon, and yellowtail.
+Like many dolphins, these animals feed almost exclusively on squid, fish, and, to a smaller degree, marine mammals like sea lions and seals.
+Some of the more common prey include yellowtail, yellowfin tuna, perch, and salmon.
 The false killer whale will attack prey by catching them in its mouth as it swims around at high speeds.
-It will then shake the prey to death and peel off the skin with its sharp teeth.
+It will then shake its prey until they die and peel off the skin with its sharp teeth.